cyrus-education/cyrus-education.github.io/_posts/2018-11-05-Media-Technology-2.md

 * What are the different between Full Frame Camera and APS-C camera?
 * What is crop factor?
 * Why there will be a wagon wheel effect?

+Exercise: Answer these questions, we will review them next week.
+1. What are digital images?
+2. Why is compression important?
+3. What is resolution?
+4. What is bit depth?
+What are the differences between 8-bit and 16-bit
+5. What are shadows, midtones, highlights?
+6. What is frames per second(fps)?
+7. What is light?
+8. What does a color filter do?
+9. What are the different between Full Frame Camera and APS-C camera?
+10.What is crop factor?
+11.Why there will be a wagon wheel effect?